-Colestown is about three miles from Moorestown and four miles from Haddon-field.
-It is a large burial ground that belonged to St. Mary's Episcopal Church, one of the oldest churches in New Jersey; it has long been used by all religious denominations.
+Colestown is about three miles from Moorestown and four miles from Haddonfield.
+It is a large burial ground that belonged to St. Mary's Episcopal Church, one of the oldest churches in New Jersey, it has long been used by all religious denominations.
+Many "Friends" both Hicksites and Orthodox all religious denominations.
 Many "Friends" both Hicksites and Orthodox are buried here, as well as early colonial settlers, practically all of the earliest ones in unmarked graves.
 The oldest year date in the yard is 1727; there are several old fieldstones on which only initials are inscribed, and a few are unmarked.
-Present Colestown Cemetery Association organized in 1868.
+Present Colestown Cemetery Association organized in 1858.
 The Registry kept by St. Mary's Church, now kept in Chapel, dates back to 1832.

 Colestown Gravestones:

 In memory of Philip Wallace, who departed this life 2-20-1740, age 82 years.
-(No. 2885)

-Also Sarah his wife, age 80 years.
-(No. 2886)

-In memory of Philip Wallis, died 6-2-1775, age 6 months.
-(No. 2887) Also Thomas Wallace, age

-2 years 6 months.
+(No. 2885) Also Sarah his wife, age 80 years.
+(No. 2886) In memory of Philip Wallis, died 6-2-1775, age 6 months.
+Also Thomas Wallace, age 2 years 6 months.
 (No. 2888)

+(No. 2887)